Lexiosity/Lexibot/README.md

 ### What is LinkBot?

-🌲 LinkBot is a bot specifically designed for Linkexa's White Forest.
-It can do fun things, like be a magic 8ball with !8ball.
-It can also tell you the bot latency!
-It is also able to help with moderation! 🌲
+🌲 LinkBot is a bot mainly designed for Linkexa's server, Linkexa's Forest.
+However, it can be used for your servers, too!
+But if you do use it, make sure to give credit to Linkexa, including her socials.
+If you are also going to modify the files, make sure to give credit in your bots that you made from my files.
+Now let's mention what I can do!
+I can do fun things, like be a magic 8ball with !8ball.
+I can also tell you my bot latency!
+I can help moderate your servers, by providing you commands that can make things easier for you!
+If you want to change my prefix on your server, just run lk!prefix 🌲

 ### How is LinkBot made?